You might have a chest x-ray to help your doctor to stage your bone cancer.

 There is no special preparation for an x-ray.
 You can eat and drink normally beforehand.
 Take your medicines as normal.

-When you arrive, the radiographer might ask you to change into a hospital gown.
+When you arrive, the radiographer might ask you to change into a hospital gown and take off any jewellery.

 During your x-ray

 You usually have a chest x-ray standing up against the x-ray machine.
 If you can’t stand you can have it sitting or lying on the x-ray couch.
-The radiographer helps you get into the correct position for your x-ray.
-This may take a couple of minutes.
+For x-rays of other areas of the body the best position is usually lying down on the x-ray couch.

-The radiographer then goes behind a screen to take the x-ray.
+The radiographer then goes behind a screen.
 They can still see and hear you.
-They may ask you to hold your breath for a few seconds while they take the x-ray.
+They might ask you to hold your breath for a few seconds while they take the x-ray.

 X-rays are painless and quick.
-You won’t feel or see anything.
+You won’t feel anything.

-You usually have more than one x-ray taken from different angles.
+You might have more than one x-ray taken from different angles.
 The whole process may take a few minutes.

 Getting your results